-To close out the discussion on operating model, let us remind you of your obligation to lead your organisation.
+To close out this discussion on operating model, let us remind you of your obligation to lead your organization.
 The question, of course, is lead them where?
-We strongly recommend you answer that question by building a high-quality operating model.11
+We strongly recommend you answer that question by building a high-quality, operating model.